10 Things To Do To Avoid Fraud & Phishing Scams

 - Spot imposters.

-Scammers often pretend to be someone you trust, like a government official, a family member, a charity, or a company you do business with.
+Scammers often pretend to be someone you trust, like a government official, a family member, friend, or a company you do business with.
 Don’t send money or give out personal information in response to an unexpected request — whether it comes as a text, a phone call, or an email.

 - Do online searches.